-The second largest component of revenues is state appropriations, which accounted for 32.5% of the University's revenues in fiscal year 2012.
+The two largest components of revenues are state appropriations and student tuition and fees, net, which accounted for a combined 65.4% of the University's revenues in fiscal year 2013.
 State appropriations are received for both noncapital and capital purposes.
-Noncapital appropriations decreased by \$580.3 million, or 22.5%, from \$2.6 billion to \$2.0 billion in the current year.
-Capital appropriations decreased by \$4.8 million, or 40.6%, from \$11.8 million to \$7.0 million in the current year, which resulted from less funding from the State.
+Noncapital appropriations increased by \$72.0 million, or 3.6%,

-A significant portion of the University's contracts and grants revenue is managed through its auxiliary organizations.
-Of the total reporting entity's contracts and grants revenue (\$1.8 billion), 28.43% is managed by these related entities.
-Contracts and grants revenue for the total reporting entity has increased \$11.8 million or 0.7% in the current year.
+A significant portion of the University's contracts and grants revenue is managed through its component units.
+Of the total reporting entity's contracts and grants revenue (\$1.8 billion), 26.1% is managed by these related entities.
+Contracts and grants revenue for the University has increased \$66.9 million or 5.1% in the current year.

-Total gift income for the University and the auxiliary organizations (which includes operating and capital gifts, as well as additions to permanent endowments) reached \$199.5 million, or 2.6% of the reporting entity's total revenues in fiscal year 2012.
-In the current year, there was no significant change in the reporting entity's gift income.
+Total gift income for the University and the discretely presented component units (which includes operating and capital gifts, as well as additions to permanent endowments) reached \$274.3 million, or 3.4% of the reporting entity's total revenues in fiscal year 2013.
+It increased \$74.8 million or 37.5% from \$199.5 million in 2012.
 Gifts are used to support a variety of projects, including capital improvements, scholarships, and endowments for various academic and research programs.

-Auxiliary enterprise operations such as student housing may be run by the University or by auxiliary organizations depending on the campus, whereas student unions are run by auxiliary organizations.
-There was no significant change in sales and services of auxiliary enterprises revenue for the total reporting entity (either the University or auxiliary organizations) in the current year.
+Auxiliary enterprise operations such as student housing may be run by the University or by component units depending on the campus, whereas student unions are run by component units.
+There was no significant change in sales and services of auxiliary enterprises revenue for the total reporting entity (either the University or component units) in the current year.

-Investment income, net and other for the University, which consists of investment income, endowment income, other operating revenues, and other nonoperating expenses, increased by \$265.6 million to \$289.6 million in the current year.
-The increase was primarily due to an increase of \$250.3 million in other nonoperating revenues and \$12.5 million in investment income, net, in the current year.
-Certain adjustments reducing other nonoperating revenue recorded in the prior year were not required in the current year.
+Investment income, net and other for the University, which consists of investment income, endowment income, other operating revenues, and other nonoperating revenues, increased by \$18.9 million to \$308.5 million in the current year.
+The increase was primarily due to an increase of \$26.4 million in other nonoperating revenues and \$10 million increase in other operating revenues, offset by a decrease of \$17.5 million in investment income, net, in the current year.

-The University's investment portfolio consists primarily of investments held in the State of California Surplus Money Investment Fund (SMIF) and the California State University (CSU) Consolidated Investment Pool.
-The University's strategy continues in investing in securities with low interest rates and short maturities.
+The University's investment portfolio consists primarily of investments held in the State of California Surplus Money Investment Fund (SMIF) and the California State University Consolidated Investment Pool.
+The University's strategy is to continue in investing in securities with low interest rates and short maturities.